dakotagporter/tvl/README.md

  - User can update inventory manually.
  - User can submit an order and inventory will be updated automatically using the given quantities and products.

+## License

+MIT

+## Help

+If you have any questions, email me at dakotap3045@gmail.com.